-Contractor must conduct a design review of the proposed Programming Modifications to Contractor's COTS software with key Users, based on the identified gaps.
+Contractor must conduct a design review of the proposed Programming Modifications to Contractor's COTS software with key Users, based on the identified GAPs.
 The design review will be with County Project Manager as well as key Users identified by the County.
 A minimum of three User feedback sessions and four technical feedback sessions of four hours each must be presented by Contractor at a County-determined location to ensure the accuracy and completeness of Contractor's proposed Programming Modifications.
 County Project Manager reserves the sole right to cancel or reduce the number of feedback sessions needed at any time.
 These feedback sessions must include:

 - a.
-A review of the COTS software data model (pre-Customization). - A live demonstration of Contractor's COTS cloud software, where available; Contractor must provide all hardware and software for this demonstration, at no cost to the County, - c.
+A review of the COTS software data model (pre-Customization), - b.
+A live demonstration of Contractor's COTS software, where available; Contractor must provide all hardware and software for this demonstration, at no cost to the County, - c.
 A review of the mockup or storyboard design drawing of the proposed data model post-Customization (if no live demonstration is available), - d.
-A review of the mockup or storyboard design drawing of the proposed

-- User Interface(s) (if no live demonstration is available), - e.
-A review and discussion of the Data Conversion plan and timing, including a discussion on audit information conversion, - f.
-A review of the County's System performance requirements, including Contractor's affirmation as to how the performance requirements will be met in the Cloud environment, and - g.
-A review of the proposed Cloud deployment strategy, including considerations for security, scalability, redundancy, and performance.
+A review of the mockup or storyboard design drawing of the proposed User Interface(s) (if no live demonstration is available), - e.
+A review and discussion of the Data Conversion plan and timing, including a discussion on audit information conversion, and - f.
+A review of the County's System performance requirements, including Contractor's affirmation as to how the performance requirements will be met.